Monday, 30 March 2009

 My mother recently came home with a huge bag of lemons, so I thought it was time to pull out the most lemon-heavy cake recipe I could remember.
 This is an adaption of a Delia Smith recipe, from her Collections book 'Baking'.
 I'm not usually a huge lemon fan (except when drowning smoked salmon, of course), which I'm told is sacrilege, but lemon curd is a bit of an exception.
 There's something about the texture and taste that just captures a sunny mood.

 I made the lemon curd for the filling a few days ago, and lo and behold, when I returned to make the cake today, I found the remaining lemons had gone off.
-As this way midway though mixing the cake, I had to experiment.
+As this was midway though mixing the cake, I had to experiment.
 So I glugged in some of the curd and some orange peel and thankfully it came out beautifully.
 It's somehow more subtle and mellow than the normal juice/peel mix.
 Luckily I had already reduced the sugar level so the extra sugar in the curd didn't sweeten it too much.

 I initially doubled the curd recipe so I would have some left over, but once I had added some to the cake, filled it and added some to the top icing (no lemon juice either!), it was all gone.
 So I've put the doubled recipe here, as you can never have too much.